someyuck/C-shell/README.md

 9. For i/o redirection, I have assumed that the user will enter files that are in the current working directory, and have not implemented relative paths.
 10. For i/o redirection : parse_input.c:204
+11. For cases involving both pipelines and i/o redirection, I have given higher priority to redirection, i.e. any redirections made via pipes will not be considered for i/o flow and redirection operators (if present) will be used.